Showing posts sorted by relevance for query Vulgar. Sort by date Show all posts

 Vulgar Latin or Sermo Vulgaris (common speech) is a generic term for the non-standard (as opposed to classical) sociolects of Latin from which the Romance languages developed.
 It’s said the works written in Latin during classical times almost always used Classical rather than Vulgar Latin and while that is certainly true of what has survived, the literal volume of ephemeral material written in the vernacular is unknown.
 Vulgar Latin was used by inhabitants of the Roman Empire and subsequently became a technical term from Latin and Romance-language philology referring to the unwritten varieties of a Latinised language spoken mainly by Italo-Celtic populations governed by the Roman Republic and the Roman Empire.
 Traces appear in some inscriptions, such as graffiti or advertisements but almost certainly the educated population mainly responsible for Classical Latin would also have spoken Vulgar Latin in certain contexts irrespective of their socio-economic background.
 In that, things were probably little different then than now, educated people using at least some of the phraseology of the less well-spoken, even if only ironically.

 It shouldn’t be confused with "barracks Latin" (originally a casual description of the "rough" language of soldiers and others compared with "polite, educated Latin" of the Roman elite) which is the rendering, with humorous intent, of common English phrases into something which sounds as though it might be Latin.
 One of the Monty Python films used the barracks Latin names Sillius Soddus and Biggus Dickus and the best known is Illegitimi non carborundum, an aphorism translating as "don't let the bastards grind you down".
 First recorded among soldiers during World War II (1939-1945), an association from which it gained the "barracks" label (although it's not clear in which branch of the military it originated nor even if the coiners were British or American).
 It caught on and was famously popularized by Republican candidate Barry Goldwater (1909-1998) during his disastrous 1964 presidential campaign.
 Despite the Kennedy assassination, those who voted (and there were many who were prevented from exercising that constitutional right) in the 1964 election represented the United States in the era during which prosperity and optimism were were more widely distributed than at any point in its history.
 Vietnam, Watergate, malaise and trickle-down economics would follow.
 In the 1964 election, Goldwater lost to President Lyndon Johnson (LBJ, 1908–1973; US President 1963-1969) in one of the biggest landslides in US electoral history.
 It was also one of the more polarized campaigns and the electorate responded better to Johnson's "building a great society" than Goldwater's "fear and loathing" although such were the atmospherics that it's now remembered more as "crooked old Lyndon vs crazy old Barry".
+Given the opportunity, the country choose the crook.

 Goldwater hung in his office a sign reminding him of his dictum although his used an embellished barracks Latin: Noli permittere Illegitimatis carborundum (Never let the bastards grind you down).
 He always denied being a Freemason and admitted membership only of a fraternal organization known as the Benevolent and Protective Order of Elks.
+Founded in 1868, the Elks in their early years borrowed many rites, rituals & regalia from the Freemasons but by the 1880s they were beginning to assume an independent identity.
+The masonic-style two degrees required for membership were consolidated into one degree in 1890, the apron was discontinued in 1895 (despite some internal resistance), the secret password ceased to be used after 1899 and the badges and secret handshake were abandoned by 1904.

 Although an avowed conservative (with at least some of what that implies), he wasn't above using vulgar English if he thought there was a point to be made.
 When told Johnson aide Walter Jenkins (1918–1985) had been arrested in a YMCA (Young Men's Christian Association) toilet in the act of "performing an indecency upon another man", although he declined to use the event to attack the Democrats (some suggesting he had no wish to provoke the Republicans into probing for evidence of homosexuality among his staff), in "off the record" comments to journalists he would complain: "What a way to win an election, communists and cocksuckers".
-As it would transpire, others in rge Republican machine didn't share Goldwater's reticence and tried to use the arrest as a smear against the administration but the general public reaction was more amused than outraged.
+As it would transpire, others in the Republican machine didn't share Goldwater's reticence and tried to use the arrest as a smear against the administration but the general public reaction was more amused than outraged.
 Jenkins paid a US$50 fine for "disorderly conduct".

 In the election, Goldwater did however win five states in the South, the best result by a Republican in the region since the reconstruction-era after the US Civil War (1861-1865), a harbinger of the shift in political alignment which would transform the South from a Democratic stronghold (the so-called “Solid South”) into a bastion of Republican strength.
 There were many reasons for this and it may be some of them were probably more significant than Goldwater's uncompromising positions on economics and his staunch anti-communism.
 Nevertheless, his mystique among American conservatives remains based on the legend of him being the intellectual trailblazer for the “Regan Revolution” and the transformation of the Republican party from a centrist aggregation of the north-eastern establishment into a collective of regional and sectional pressure groups, the factionalism prone to unleashing the forces of extremism which now contest for control.
 After Ronald Reagan’s (1911–2004; US President 1981-1989) victory in 1980, one Washington Post columnist noted the feeling of those who had voted for Goldwater in 1964 being one of vindication, regretting only it had taken “…sixteen years to count the votes".
+Although it doesn't seem Donald Trump (b 1946; US president 2017-2021 and since 2025) has discussed the matter, when issuing the pardons for the "J6 hostages" (the 1500-odd who stormed the capitol building on 6 January 2021 in an attempt to stop the (2020) election declaration), he may have had in mind old Barry Goldwater's famous words in his acceptance speech (of the Republican nomination for 1964) in San Francisco: "Extremism in the defense of liberty is no vice."
+Mulling over what he plans to do in his second term (some of which may not be constitutional), he might also recall Goldwater's observation: "I don't necessarily buy the idea that what the supreme court says is the law of the land."
+Presumably Mr Trump is also not unaware of one of Richard Nixon's (1913-1994; US president 1969-1974 and a one-time practicing lawyer) Watergate-era doctrines: "If the president does it, then it's legal."

 The vulgar, indecent, obscene, lewd & ribald